 Ibanez TS9B Tube Screamer

 To kick off the bass guitar portion of this list is the Ibanez TS9B Tube Screamer (link to check the price on Amazon).
 This is the bass version of the almighty TS9 Tube Screamer mentioned previously.

-The TSB9 manages to get that sought-after Tube Screamer Tone while preserve the low-end frequencies that bass guitars need.
-This is made possible by a few extra controls that, additionally, allow bassists to dial the pedal in to their specific needs and wants.
+The TSB9 manages to get that sought-after Tube Screamer Tone while preserving the low-end frequencies that bass guitars need.
+This is made possible by a few extra controls that allow bassists to dial the pedal to their specific needs and wants.